 Considering Gosta Green was just a small regional studio its television drama output was prolific.
 In addition to long-running serials such as United!, The Newcomers and The Doctors, which began immediately after The Newcomers ended, a number of original dramas were produced there in the 1960s.
 One of these was the six-part Rainbow City (May-August 1967), five episodes of which have survived.
 Created by John Elliot, who also wrote, produced and directed several of the episodes, three of which he co-wrote with associate producer Horace James, who also had a leading role in the drama, Rainbow City was about a West Indian lawyer, John Steele (Errol John), and the people he represents, all of whom are from Birmingham’s immigrant communities.
 Some of the series was filmed on location in Birmingham, while interior scenes were recorded in the studio, but episodes 1 and 2 also include scenes filmed in Jamaica, when Steele returns to his home country on a visit.
 There is a subplot involving Steele’s English wife, Mary (Gemma Jones) and their young daughter, who Mary agrees, in the final episode of the series, should go to live with her grandparents in Jamaica in order to experience both her parents’ cultures.
 Rainbow City was the first British television series to feature a black actor in the leading role and the depiction of an inter-racial marriage was quite progressive for the time.

 The three-part Packers End (March-April 1968) also dealt with racial issues, featuring a Jewish youth worker who decides to leave London to take up a new job in Birmingham.
 The serial was shown as a regional opt-out and only the first episode survives.
 Sinking Fish Move Sideways (5 August 1968) was a half-hour drama, essentially a two-hander featuring John Breslin and Rowena Cooper, which was shown as part of a short series called Television Theatre.
 This was also a regional opt-out and the surviving copy shows that even a drama which was not networked was produced to a very high standard at Gosta Green.
 There was a drama documentary about A.E.
-Housman, Land of Lost Content (20 December 1968), also shown only as a regional opt-out, which seems not to have survived, despite being repeated in the Midland region in 1971, and there was another drama documentary about the poet John Clare, featuring Freddie Jones, which was shown as part of the Omnibus arts series on 5 February 1970, which does survive and which, at the time of writing, can be viewed on YouTube.
+Housman, Land of Lost Content (20 December 1968), also shown only as a regional opt-out, which seems not to have survived, despite being repeated in the Midland region in 1971, and there was another drama documentary about the poet John Clare, featuring Freddie Jones, which was shown as part of the Omnibus arts series on 5 February 1970, which does survive.

 Gosta Green’s drama production ended on 17 June 1971 with the final episode of The Doctors, episode 162.
 The BBC’s television drama production in Birmingham moved to the new Pebble Mill studios, along with many of the people who worked at Gosta Green, and a new era of drama production began in Birmingham.
 While much of the drama produced at Pebble Mill has been rightly celebrated, the considerable output of Gosta Green has been largely forgotten, perhaps because so little of it has survived.